Recon-Fuzz/recon-docs/src/glossary.md

 ## <a href="https://github.com/a16z/halmos" target="_blank" rel="noopener noreferrer">Halmos</a>

-A symbolic fuzzer written in Python, using its own SEVM for the EVM engine
+A symbolic fuzzer written in Python, using its own SEVM for the EVM engine.